FREE UK MAINLAND SHIPPING OVER £99

-Here are a few Ideas and my personal favourites:
+Here are a few Ideas and our personal favourites:

-Nettle Leaf is my absolute favourite, just add 25g of the herb to 500ml of water, cover and leave overnight. in the morning stain out the nettles. soak your hair in the gorgeous emerald water for as long as you can, then rinse.You may want to use a shower cap or something like it and an old towel around your shoulders and neck as this rinse can be a bit messy.
+Nettle Leaf is an absolute favourite, just add 25g of the herb to 500ml of water, cover and leave overnight.
+In the morning stain out the nettles.
+Soak your hair in the gorgeous emerald water for as long as you can, then rinse.You may want to use a shower cap or something like it and an old towel around your shoulders and neck as this rinse can be a bit messy.

 Extra: If you're up for a stingy fiddly challenge I highly recommend fresh nettles that have been juiced, this gives you such amazing results that every effort in doing this is worthwhile.